 Ο, ο = Omikron

 Ρ, ρ = Ro

 Υ, υ = Ipsilon

 Ω, ω = Omega

 PRICES: All travel agents, in Greece and worldwide, offer the same tour at different prices.
 Our prices are not matched.
-After 62 years of organising tours throughout Greece we have secured the best deals.
+After 62 years of organizing tours throughout Greece, we have secured the best deals.
 So, why pay more?
 From November 01 – March 31 our offer per adult is: 38 € + 15 € entrance fees = 53.00 €

 From April 01- October 31 the entrance fees increase to 30.00 € per adult and the total is 38.00 + 30.00 = 68.00 €